ibnuda/fpmortals/manuscript/complete.md

 A>   import shapeless._
 A> ~~~~~~~~

-`.cnil` will never be called for a typeclass like `Equal` with type parameters only in contravariant position, but the compiler doesn't know that so we have to provide a stub:

 `.cnil` tidak akan pernah dipanggil untuk kelas tipe dengan parameter tipe yang hanya ada pada posisi kontravarian, seperti `Equal`, namun koompiler tidak tahu mengenai hal tersebut.
 Jadi, kita akan menyediakan potongan kode berikut: